 Margaret (Peg) Bailey, Lower School Director, holds a B.S. from Drake University and an M.A. from the University of Minnesota.
 Ms. Bailey came to Breck in 1998 and previously served as principal of Edinbrook Elementary School in Brooklyn Park, Minnesota.
 She has been a classroom teacher, summer program director, and principal of Zanewood Elementary School.
 She served on the Administrative Services Committee of the Independent School Association of the Central States (ISACS).

 Brett Bergene, Director of Athletics, holds degrees in Sports Studies and Management from Bemidji State University and K-12 Physical Education from Concordia University, St. Paul.
 Mr. Bergene has been a member of the Breck community since 1994.
-During his tenure he has coached football, softball and basketball, taught lower, middle and upper school PE, served as upper school Dean of Students, and has been in his current role as AD since 2007.
+During his tenure he has coached football, softball and basketball, taught Lower, Middle and Upper School PE, and served as Upper School Dean of Students.
+He has been in his current role as AD since 2007.

 Schuyler (Sky) Fauver, Middle School Director, moved into the role of division director in 2008 after three years as the dean for grades 5 and 6.
 He holds a bachelor’s degree from the University of Vermont and a master’s from Harvard University.
 Before coming to Breck, he was a teacher, coach and department head at the Fessenden School in Massachusetts.